ayushaggarwal775/Motion-detector/README.md

 # Motion-detector
-It is a motion detector which can detect motion using webcam
+It is a motion detector which can detect motion using webcam and send email with photo of caputured motion to the owner.

 ## Getting Started
 -In order to start clone the repository